-The Balance of Payments is a statement that contains the transactions made by residents of a particular country with the rest of the world for a specific time period.
+The Balance of Payments is a statement that contains the transactions made by residents of a particular country with the rest of the world over a specific time period.
 It is also known as the balance of international payments and if often abbreviated as BOP.
 It summarizes all payments and receipts by firms, individuals, and the government.
 The transactions can be both factor payments and transfer payments.

 Components of BOP

 The BOP comprises of two accounts: Current and Capital.

-The four major components of current account are as follows:
+The four major components of the Current account are as follows:

 - Visible trade – This is the net of export and imports of goods (visible items).
 The balance of this visible trade is known as the trade balance.
 There is a trade deficit when imports are higher than exports and a trade surplus when exports are higher than imports.

 - Income receipts and payments – These include factor payments and receipts.
-These are generally rent on the property, interest on capital and profits on investments.
+These are generally rent on property, interest on capital, and profits on investments.

 - Loans to and borrowings from abroad – These consist of all loans and borrowings given to or received from abroad.
-It includes both private sector loans as well as the public sector loans.
+It includes both private sector loans, as well as public sector loans.

 - Investments to/from abroad – These are investments made by nonresidents in shares in the home country or investment in real estate in any other country.

-- Changes in foreign exchange reserves – Foreign exchange reserves are maintained by the central bank to control the exchange rate and ultimately balance the BOP if it is not.
+- Changes in foreign exchange reserves – Foreign exchange reserves are maintained by the central bank to control the exchange rate and ultimately balance the BOP.

-Current account deficit is financed by a surplus in the capital account and vice versa.
+A Current account deficit is financed by a surplus in the Capital account and vice versa.
 This can be done by borrowing more money from abroad or lending more money to non-residents.